 Here are some credit cards to consider that will give you 0% interest for 12 months or longer, let’s you earn rewards for your purchases that also don’t expire, and doesn’t come with an annual fee.

-Capital One® VentureOne® Rewards Credit Card –This rewards card will earn you 1.25 miles on all purchases, everyday.
-Miles can be redeemed for travel, cash, gift cards, merchandise, and they don’t expire.
-There is 0% intro APR on purchases for 12 months, and the on-going interest rate is 12.24%-22.24% variable, which is way lower than what you would get with the Pottery Barn Credit Card.
+Capital One® VentureOne® Rewards Credit Card –This rewards card will earn you 1.25 Miles per dollar on every purchase, every day.
+Miles can be redeemed for travel, cash, gift cards, merchandise, and Miles won't expire for the life of the account.
+There is an APR of 0% intro on purchases for 12 months, and the on-going interest rate is 13.49% - 23.49% (Variable), which is way lower than what you would get with the Pottery Barn Credit Card.

-Chase Freedom® –This is another great rewards card that will earn you 1% cash back on all purchases, but it also offers bonus cash back of 5% on certain categories of purchases that rotate each quarter.
-New cardholders can earn $150 cash back after making $500 in purchases in the first 3 months.
-There is no annual fee with the Chase Freedom and the introductory interest rate is 0% for 15 months on purchases and balance transfers, which is longer than Pottery Barn Credit Card offers.
-The ongoing APR is 14.24%-23.24% Variable.
+Chase Freedom® –This is another great rewards card that will earn you 1% cash back on all purchases.
+Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+Enjoy new 5% categories every 3 months.
+Unlimited 1% cash back on all other purchases.
+New cardholders can earn a $150 bonus after spending $500 on purchases in your first 3 months from account opening.
+There is no annual fee with the Chase Freedom® and there is a 0% Intro APR on Purchases for 15 months, which is longer than Pottery Barn Credit Card offers.
+The ongoing APR is 16.49% - 25.24% Variable.

 Carrying a balance will burn a hole through your pocket, so I wouldn’t recommend the Pottery Barn Credit Card for anyone who plans to carry a balance or for anyone that doesn’t believe they can pay off the full balance before the special financing period ends.
 If you would still like to apply for this card, please visit their website.